Busayo/EKS-CF-Template-Linter/readme.md

-This folder is a simple way to create, test and then deploy a Kubernetes cluster using CloudFormation.
+This project is a simple way to create, test and then deploy a Kubernetes cluster using CloudFormation.

 The CloudFormation EKS Cluster Template is the amazon-eks-controlpane-template.yaml file.
 The .pre-commit-config.yaml file is for running unit tests on the template before uploading the stack to AWS or including it in our CI/CD pipeline